 Blocks are Flowchart atomic primitives.
-Block can be used for sending packets into a network, receiving packets from a network, analyzing and modifying packets data, controlling timers, calling external scripts, etc.
+They are used for sending packets into a network, receiving packets from a network, analyzing and modifying packets data, controlling timers, calling external scripts, etc.

 An instance control flow enters a Block at an Entry Point, and exits via an Exit Point.

 Blocks have the capability to read/write data from/to variables.
 Data could be shared with other instances via global variables.
 Blocks can use services of the host OS, including file system read/write, database API calls, etc.

 There are 14 types of Blocks.
 Any Flowchart can be built with blocks 1-9 only.
 Blocks 10-14 make building and reading Flowcharts easier.

 |2.||Trigger||Spawns a new instance.
 Also is used to delay execution without Timeouts.|

 |3.||Receive||Waits for an incoming packets.
 Receives a packet.
 Saves the data into variables.|

 |4.||Send||Modifies some packet fields from variables and sends out the packet.|